shourdev/simplyer/README.md

 ## Copyright
 © 2022 all rights reserved - Shourjjo Majumder. <br>
 Please mention my repo if you copy it. <br>
+You can modify this software and publish it but not make it paid.